Architecture

 Why appoint a forensic architect?

-Our analysis can help our clients to determine the cause, effect, and liability for defects in the design and construction of the built environment.
+Our team of architects has a wide knowledge of construction techniques, sectors and procurement routes.
+This experience is vital to our clients as they navigate the complex information and contractual arrangements that surround construction projects.
+Our analysis helps determine the cause, effect, and liability for defects in the design and construction of the built environment.

-Before and during construction, we can provide a technical audit of the design and construction documentation to:
+We provide a technical audit of the design and construction documentation for a project to:

-• Assess the adequacy of the design, and its compliance with planning, building regulations, fire safety and accessibility standards
+• Assess the adequacy of the design, and its compliance with planning conditions, Building Regulations, fire safety, environmental and accessibility standards.

 • Review the content and development of design drawings, construction information and specifications.

-• Inspect the finished building and assess compliance with the relevant standards and terms of the contract.
+• Inspect the building and assess compliance with the relevant standards and terms of the contract.

-• Advise on remedial works to mitigate any deficiencies in the design.
+• Advise on remedial works to mitigate any deficiencies in the design or installation.

 • Investigate building defects to determine the root cause.